Skip to main content

 Healthcare Policy - Proposal for Universal Healthcare Beta Test

-A Real-World Proposal for Universal Healthcare: Phase-by-Phase
+A Real World Proposal for Universal Healthcare: A Phase by Phase Plan

 Phase One: The Beta Test